Special Operations Executive (SOE) Codes

 Sophie, FR, Jun 1943: dispatch of assistant to de Gaulle’s commissaire for France.

-Temple, AU, Aug 13, 1945: establishment of contacts in frontier area; fate unknown.
+Temple, AU, Aug 13, 1945: establishment of contacts in the frontier area; fate unknown.

 Terrier, BE, Mar 1942: Rochefort area, W/T mission suspicions of possible the use of W/T sets by the enemy.